kubernetes/cloud-provider-openstack/docs/cinder-csi-plugin/features.md

   `topology.cinder.csi.openstack.org/zone` : Availability by Zone
 * `allowedTopologies` can be specified in storage class to restrict the topology of provisioned volumes to specific zones and should be used as replacement of `availability` parameter.
 * To disable: set `--feature-gates=Topology=false` in external-provisioner (container `csi-provisioner` of `csi-cinder-controllerplugin`).
   * If using Helm, it can be disabled by setting `Values.csi.provisioner.topology: "false"`

 For usage, refer [sample app](./examples.md#use-topology)

+## Storage Capacity

+This feature enables driver to consider the storage capacity constraints while creating the volume.
+For more info, refer [Capacity Support](https://github.com/kubernetes-csi/external-provisioner/blob/master/README.md#capacity-support)

+The driver will expose the storage capacity limits of the openstack project.
+The capacity is calculated based on the quota, which is a sum of all the volumes and snapshots created by the csi project account.

+* Disabled by default
+* To enable: set `--enable-capacity` and `--capacity-ownerref-level=2` in external-provisioner (container `csi-provisioner` of `csi-cinder-controllerplugin`), you need to have `StorageCapacity: true` in CSIDriver object.
+  * If using Helm, it can be enabled by setting `Values.csi.provisioner.capacity: "true"`
+  * To change frequency of capacity check, set `--capacity-check-interval` in external-provisioner

 ## Block Volume